sandialabs/GenTen/README.md

-# Genten Tensor Toolbox

-Software package for tensor math by Sandia National Laboratories
+# Genten: Software for Generalized Tensor Decompositions by Sandia National Laboratories

 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned